-Inclusive Education - Inclusive education is based on the principles of acceptance and inclusion of all students.
+Inclusivity in Education - Inclusivity in education is based on the principles of acceptance and inclusion of all students.
 Students see themselves reflected in their curriculum, their physical surroundings, and the broader environment, in which diversity is honoured and all individuals are respected.